railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

     * :guilabel:`Stocks by location`,

-    * :guilabel:`Sales detail`,
+    * :guilabel:`Product sales`,

-    * :guilabel:`Stocks by lot`,

     * :guilabel:`Bills of Materials`.

 Search for a particular lot using the filters for the lot number, the date or the product.
 Once you can see the form about this lot several actions are possible:

-* :guilabel:`Traceability upstream` : from supplier through to customers,
+* :guilabel:`Upstream traceability` : from supplier through to customers,

-* :guilabel:`Traceability downstream` : from customer back to suppliers,
+* :guilabel:`Downstream traceability` : from customer back to suppliers,

 * Stock in all the physical and virtual locations.